The Open Threat Model (OTM) Standard by IriusRisk.

 The Open Threat Model (OTM) standard is a generic and tool agnostic way of describing a threat model in a simple to use and understand format.
 It has been designed to allow greater connectivity and interoperability between threat modeling and other parts of the Software Development Lifecycle (SDLC) and cybersecurity ecosystem.
-Released under Create Commons, anyone can contribute or use the standard.
+Released under Creative Commons License, anyone can contribute or use the standard.

 Threat modeling as a practice is evolving, and so must the technology that surrounds the practice.
 If you look at what happened with DevOps, the key to scaling the creation and management of infrastructure was a combination of culture changes as well as the commoditisation of infrastructure such as through cloud and Infrastructure as Code (IaC).